 California is one of the best places in the world for whale watching.
 Each year, about 20,000 gray whales make an epic 6,000-mile journey between Alaska and Mexico—and then back again.
-These massive, itinerant mammals travel from feeding grounds in the Bering Sea to mating and breeding lagoons along Baja California in Mexico.
-It’s one of the most amazing wildlife migrations on the planet, and also relatively easy for humans to witness, especially if you join a guided whale-watching cruise with knowledgeable crew on board.
-(In some locations, you can see whales spouting, breaching, and fluking from ocean bluffs, especially if you have binoculars.)
-While gray whales get the spotlight along the California coast, other cetaceans—including orcas, humpbacks, porpoises, dolphins, and gigantic blue whales—ply the waters at different times of year, bumping up your chances of seeing something amazing out there in the sea.
+These massive, itinerant mammals travel from feeding grounds in the Bering Sea to mating and breeding lagoons along Baja California in Mexico, making for one of the most amazing wildlife migrations on the planet.